 The Rab Latok presents the best value in bombproof mountaineering hardshell jackets.
 This portable fortress offers complete weather protection regardless of the conditions.
 One tester commented that he felt like he "was wearing a tank."Materials

-The Latok is built with three layer eVent (arguably more brathable than Gore-Tex) and has a midweight ripstop nylon face fabric in the body and reinforced arms and shoulders.Features
+The Latok is built with three-layer eVent (arguably more breathable than Gore-Tex) and has a midweight ripstop nylon face fabric in the body and reinforced arms and shoulders.Features

 The Latok has the best expedition style pocket design of all nineteen hardshells tested!!
 This alone is a reason to buy the jacket; the two handwarmer pockets are set high (above a waistbelt) and are marvelously comfortable for your hands, and the crossover chest pockets are easy to open.
 The Latok's pocket design is something that should be copied by many other shells.
 We can't overstate how good it is.